Form (document)

+A form is a document which contains blank spaces (also named fields or placeholders) in which one can write or select an option.
+Forms can be distributed to several signatories at once, or made available on demand.
+Before being filled out, each copy of a form is usually identical, except, possibly, for a serial number.
+A form allows an organisation to collect a uniform set of data from many parties in a consistent manner.

-Forms, when completed, may be a statement, a request, an order, etc.; a check may be a form.
-Also there are forms for taxes; filling one in is a duty to have determined how much tax one owes, and/or the form is a request for a refund.
-See also Tax return.
+Forms, when completed, vary in their purpose; for example, a form might be a statement, a request, or an order.
+A cheque may also be considered a form.
+In addition, there are several forms for taxes.
+An example is a tax return; filling one out is required in order for the amount of tax one owes to be determined.
+A form may also be a request for a tax refund.

-Forms may be filled out in duplicate (or triplicate, meaning three times) when the information gathered on the form needs to be distributed to several departments within an organization.
+Forms may be filled out in duplicate (or triplicate, meaning three times) when the information gathered on the form needs to be distributed to several departments within an organisation.
 This can be done using carbon paper.

 History

 Forms have existed for a significant amount of time, with historians of law having discovered preprinted legal forms from the early 19th century that greatly simplified the task of drafting complaints and various other legal pleadings.

 Advantages

 Advantages of forms include the following: